solenebernard/solenebernard.github.io/content/blog/blog3/index.md

 ## The concept

 **Synesthesia**, from greek *syn*, « with » and *aesthesis*, « sensation » is a neurologic phenomenom where two or more senses are associated.
 For example, picturing each letter of the alphabet with a distinct color is the most common type of synesthesia.
-Even if it is a non-volontary and durable condition, I propose several visual illustrations of music via different algorithms analyzing sound signals in the rubric under the sententious name *Synesthesia*.
+Even if it is a non-volontary and durable condition, I propose a simple visual illustration of music that I like to describe with this elaborated word.
+This article follows *Music analysis*!

-## Music analysis

 ## Rain drops